 Mar 2012 - Present

-I’m currently working on the BBSRC funded AgriFood Training Partnership (AFTP) project, a consortium of six leading UK based universities offering high-level training courses, underpinned by cutting-edge scientific research, for people employed within the agrifood sector in the UK and overseas.
+I’m currently working on the BBSRC funded AgriFood Training Partnership (AFTP) project, a consortium of six leading UK based universities offering high-level online training courses, underpinned by cutting-edge scientific research, for people employed within the agrifood sector in the UK and overseas.
+My role primarily involves supporting academic staff from all six AFTP delivery partner institutions to produce online distance and blended learning courses and assessment materials.
+My other day-to-day responsibilities include maintaining the AFTP website (Drupal 7 CMS) and associated CRM system, in addition to producing print and digital marketing collateral.

 Harper Adams University